flimflam-austin/hugo-cms-test/site/content/quick_reads/20190905-18-09-05-qq/index.md

     _key: card-1-91ef90f9-4f51-4996-9df5-6369b99df9a3
   - order: 1
     body: >-
-      > “Twitter does not use political ideology to make any decisions….A In fact, from a simple business perspective and to serve the public conversation, Twitter is incentivized to keep all voices on the platform.”
+      “Twitter does not use political ideology to make any decisions….
+In fact, from a simple business perspective and to serve the public conversation, Twitter is incentivized to keep all voices on the platform.”

       Jack Dorsey, Twitter co-founder & CEO, in written testimony.
 On Wednesday, Dorsey & Facebook's Sheryl Sandberg will appear before the House Committee